Nik-Zainal-Group/signature.tools.lib/README.md

 ## Functions provided by the package

-Functions for single nucleotide variants
+Functions for single nucleotide variants:

 - **```vcfToSNVcatalogue(...)```**: converts a VCF file into a SNV catalogue.